CHTC/chtc-website-source/file-avail-largedata.md

 Files hosted in `/staging` are only excessible to jobs running in the CHTC pool.
 About 50% of CHTC execute servers have access to `/staging`.
-Users will get better job throughput if they are able to break up their work into smaller jobs that each use or procude input and output files that do not require `/staging`.
+Users will get better job throughput if they are able to break up their work into smaller jobs that each use or produce input and output files that do not require `/staging`.

 # Policies and User Responsibilities